 Sound and its effects on cognition

 “Sound design and the future of experience” by Amber Case, opened with a subtle, profound soundscape.
-No images, soley an audio recording from her Manhattan hotel room the evening before, exploring audible textures coming in from the street.
+No images, solely an audio recording from her Manhattan hotel room the evening before, exploring audible textures coming in from the street.
 We process sounds constantly, even while sleeping, with significant effects on our cognition.
 For example, sounds we hear aboard a commercial flight affect our ability to taste food: Finnair composed a custom soundtrack to make their inflight food service taste better.

 Amber is co-author of the upcoming Designing Products with Sound, and I’ve been pouring through an early release.
 Highly recommended for serious data science work.
 In her keynote, showing designs of various products such HVAC, hair dryers – or my pet-peeve on corporate campuses, the inescapable leaf blowers – Amber made the point how “these are all compromising our ability to relax, think better, and be more interested in our environment.”

 Backstage at Strata, Amber meandered through A/V gear with Spectrogram Pro, pointing out which workstations generated the most noise, which keynote speakers needed filtering adjustments to make them more understandable.
 Ironically, the evening before I’d been at John Dory Oyster Bar for an industry dinner.
 Had to cup my ears, struggling to hear Saar Yoskovitz, Augury CEO, describe how they use ML on acoustic sensors to diagnose industrial equipment failures.
 We measured 100+ decibels in the “quiet” corner of the John Dory basement dining room.
-While trendy for high-end eateries, that noise level is enough to cause damage – and urban millennials are projected to experience “aging” effects of hearing loss 2-3 decades earlier than their parents.
+While trendy for high-end eateries, that noise level is enough to cause damage – and urban millennials are projected to experience “aging” effects of hearing loss two to three decades earlier than their parents.
 Fortunately, there’s an app for that – which hopefully leads to better accountability for health standards being enforced in spaces open to the public.

 SoundPrint restaurant noise levels in SF

-A central theme in Amber’s work is about calm technology, the opposite of products which steal attention.
+A central theme in Amber’s work is about calm technology, the opposite of products that steal attention.
 This should inform how we build analytics and reporting.
 For example, how readily do decision-makers learn from the data visualizations and other interactive materials which we produce as data scientists?
 Are there ways of calming our analytics results, allowing people to think better about data insights and business strategy?
 Another example of accountability – about the effects of how we present analytics.

 BTW, if you haven’t already caught the one-day course by Ed Tufte, “Presenting Data and Information”, place that into a high-priority bucket list for $380 invested wisely.
 Each participant receives a set of his fantastic hardcover books, which together sell on Amazon for about 50% of the course registration fee.
 Plus it’s an astoundingly solid day filled with statistics and data visualization.
 I mention this because Tufte’s practices such as data ink, sparklines, etc., fit well alongside Amber Case’s work.